dariye/micro-db-server/README.md

-# micro-db-server [wip]
+# micro-db-server

-A simple database server that writes to a json file using micro.
-Visit [micro-db-server](micro-db-server.now.sh) to give it a try.
+A simple database server poc that reads/writes from/to a json file using micro.
+Visit [micro-db-server](https://micro-db-server.now.sh) to give it a try.

 ## Usage